How Does a Balance Transfer Affect Your Credit Score?

 While transferring a balance could impact your credit score, you can regain any lost points by paying on time, reducing your balance with regular above-minimum payments, and waiting before making any new credit card applications.

 Don't rule out a balance transfer because of the potential impact on your credit score.
-Think also about the cost of the balance transfer and the cost of not doing a balance transfer to help make your decision.
+Weigh the cost of the balance transfer vs. the cost of not doing one to help you make the best decision.